 Chromium supplements do not enhance muscle size or strength in men.

 Chromium deficiency is rare in developed countries and usually results from intravenous feeding (total parenteral nutrition) used for a long time.

 Symptoms may include weight loss, confusion, impaired coordination, and a reduced response to sugar (glucose) in blood, increasing the risk of diabetes.

-Treatment may involve chromium supplements.
+Treatment of chromium deficiency may involve chromium supplements.

 Small amounts of chromium taken by mouth are not harmful (toxic).
 In the workplace, people may be exposed to a different, toxic form of chromium.
 This form results from industrial pollution.
 This form may irritate the skin, cartilage of the nose, lungs, and digestive tract and may cause lung cancer.